w3f/w3f-education/docs/Rust/section6/generics.md

 description: Learn what generic types are and how to use them in Rust.
 ---

-Generics are a powerful concept that allow for types to be "expected" or known, without knowing what they are.
+Generics are a powerful concept allowing types to be "expected" or known without knowing what they are.
 Previously, you've encountered generics when dealing with the `Option<T>` enum, where `T` is a generic that can accept any type.
-They are **placeholder** types that optionally can use traits to define a set of expectations, while still being abstract and generic.
+They are **placeholder** types that optionally can use traits to define a set of expectations while still being abstract and generic.

 Generics can be used in traits, methods, functions, enums, and structs.

 ## Scenario: Why Generic Code is Useful

-Let's assume that I wish to have a simple function which is meant to square two numbers, as we've previously done:
+Let's assume that I wish to have a simple function that is meant to square two numbers, as we've previously done:

 ```rust
 fn square(x: i32) -> i32 {